HISTORY OF HAMILTON ROTARY CLUB

 In the 2013-14 Rotary Year, the Rotary Club of Hamilton Celebrated 100th Anniversary.
 The Club held a special fundraising campaign to support literacy projects today and for the next 100 years through their endowment fund “Rotary Forever Fund” at the Hamilton Community Foundation.
 Presidents Bob Munroe and Christopher Cutler presided over Anniversary year and Past President Alex Moroz was Chair of the 100th Anniversary Project.

-100 years of service both locally and internationally….the history, the funds raised for so many great causes and the friendships that have been created over the years.
+With over 105 years of service both locally and internationally….the history of the Hamilton Rotary Club, the funds raised for so many great causes and the friendships that have been created over the years.
 Here are just a few of the highlights:

 - The first meeting of the Rotary Club of Hamilton was on Thursday June 23, 1913 at 1:10pm at Young’s Café, 26 King William Street